 Is a postpartum corset something you plan to include in your recovery process?
 Are you wondering if it’s safe to use after giving birth?
 How long should you wear it to be effective?
 Find all the answers in this article.

 After you give birth, feeling like “yourself” again can be difficult.
 Some Mamas are excited to eat whatever they want, while others are finally happy to walk without waddling.

 While each Mama’s postpartum recovery journey is different, most Mamas typically have one common goal—to regain their pre-pregnancy body.
 And many have found great support in their recovery in a humble yet reliable product called a postpartum corset.

 What is Postpartum Corset and its Benefits?

 The postpartum corset, a girdle or belly wrap, is worn after a vaginal delivery or a C-section.
 It mainly compresses your belly and reduces postpartum swelling.
 In addition, this garment supports the abdominal muscles, which usually separate because of the stretching uterus during pregnancy.

 It also aids in binding the muscles, uterus, and other organs to help them return to pre-pregnancy size and position.
 If you have loose and floppy skin, it can also do the trick in shrinking.

 Besides offering extra support in postpartum recovery, a postpartum corset helps to reduce back pain, improve posture, and more.

 It’s beneficial to those who suffer from diastasis recti.
 This condition occurs when the muscles on your left and right torso separate along the middle.
-In most cases, it’s what we call the “pregnancy pooch.”
+In most cases, it’s the “pregnancy pooch.”
 While it typically resolves within two months, a postpartum corset speeds up the recovery.

 Is It Safe To Use?

 Generally, postpartum corsets are safe to use immediately after childbirth.
 That is if you did not experience complications during pregnancy or childbirth.

 But we at Mama’s Choice recommend that you consult your doctor or midwife before you start wearing one.